hampsterx/django-settings-view-as-json/README.md

 ## Changelog

-    * 0.0.5 Fix issue with deep cloning
+    * 0.0.6 Fix issue with deep cloning (fallback to shallow)